dominicenglish/de-csrf/README.md

 de-csrf
 =======

-Express middleware to generate csrf tokens
+CSRF middleware for express.
+Based on connect-csrf but limited to per-session token generation instead of per-request generation